Cour des miracles: Clearance

 The Rue du Temple as it appeared after Haussmannisation.

 As crime and destitution worsened, Parisian authorities sought to reduce these areas.
 Gabriel Nicolas de la Reynie was tasked in 1667 with utilizing the fledgling Prefecture of Police to curb the growth of crime in the areas.
 By 1750, a new tactic of improving health and social care became prominent over law enforcement, and as great areas of the slums were demolished they were taken over by fishmongers and blacksmiths.
 The last vestiges of the old cours des miracles were eliminated with the redevelopment of the Filles-Dieu site during the French Revolution and Haussmann's renovation of Paris in the 19th century."

 Contemporary culture

 Cour des miracles (Greek: Η αυλή των θαυμάτων) is one of the most important contemporary Greek theater plays written by Iakovos Kambanellis and performed for first time in Athens during 1957–1958.
 The play projects the life stories and relationships of a group of neighbors in the working-class neighborhood of Vyronas in Athens that are facing displacement from their humble housing units surrounding a courtyard due to a new building project that the landlord initiated.

+The Court of Miracles was the main setting for the S01 E05 episode of the 2014 BBC drama series The Musketeers, entitled The Homecoming.